45 BEST Things To Do In Banff In Winter

 Where To Eat in Banff

-• Brazen Banff: If you’re looking for a nice upscale meal in Bandd, our favorite place to go to is Brazen in the Mount Royal Hotel.
+- Brazen Banff: If you’re looking for a nice upscale meal in Banff, our favorite place to go to is Brazen in the Mount Royal Hotel.
 They have fantastic cocktails, top notch service, and creative dishes.

-• Banff Sushi: We love sushi, and we love a good deal, so Banff Sushi is a slam dunk for us.
-The novelty of the sushi train was definitely appreciated and bring us back to Japan every time we visit.
-Here, you can enjoy tantalizing bites of sushi off the Canadian train engine.
+- Banff Sushi: We love sushi, and we love a good deal, so Banff Sushi is a slam dunk for us.
+The novelty of the sushi train was definitely appreciated and brings us back to Japan every time we visit.
+Here, you can enjoy tantalizing bites of sushi off the Canadian train engine for an affordable price.
 If you like sushi, this may be one of the best deals in Banff.

 Where to Stay in Banff in the Winter?

-• Fairmont Banff Springs (Luxury): Easily the most sought-after and luxurious place to stay in Banff.
+Easily the most sought-after and luxurious place to stay in Banff.
 If you’re looking to stay in a castle, this is for you.
-If visiting around Christmas, it’s worth the high price tag to enjoy a night here.

-• Elk + Avenue Hotel (Mid Range): E&E provides comfortable and modern hotel on Banff Ave.
+E&E is a comfortable and modern hotel on Banff Ave.

 Stay in a Banff Cabin!